Can I move on to a high school, polytechnic or university?

 How can I meet New Zealanders?

-- In Auckland, you can have lunch with Auckland University students across the road at the Student Cafeteria.
+• You can have lunch with Auckland University students across the road at the Student Cafeteria.
 You can also join the University of Auckland Gym at a special student rate.
-In Christchurch, we can help you join one of the local clubs or sports groups.

 Where can I use the internet?